 Individual pet owners usually have little control over the presence of black flies.
 Because it is difficult, expensive, and can harm the environment, area-wide control of black flies is usually best done by city, county, or other governmental agencies.

 Definitive diagnosis is made when your veterinarian finds the larvae.
 Suspect boils should be explored carefully by a veterinarian.
-The boil should not be squeezed because this may rupture the larva and lead to secondary infection or an anaphylactic (severe allergic) reaction.
+The boil should not be squeezed because this may rupture the larva and lead to secondary infection or, rarely, an anaphylactic (severe allergic) reaction.
 Healing may be slow after the larvae are removed by your veterinarian.